 In my way, financial failure means the inability to pay my bills, rent, or pay tuition fee.
 Luckily, I have several good friends who are always by my side to support.

 I used to have thoughts of ‘What will people think about me, my social and professional life?
 What will my parents think?
 Are they disappointed with me?”.
-I had lots of conversations with my family over the last one year about my doings.
-I try my best to convince them and I myself focus on setting low expectations.
+I had lots of conversations with my family over the last year about my doings.
+I try my best to convince them, and I focus on setting low expectations.